 The new Welcome Guide

-Especially for newcomers to the world of WordPress, the new Welcome Guide is an extremely valuable aid for their first steps with the world's largest CMS.
-Anyone accessing the Block Editor for the first time will now be greeted with a "Welcome Guide" pop-up.
+Especially for newcomers in the world of WordPress, the new Welcome Guide is an extremely valuable help for the first steps with the largest CMS in the world.
+Anyone who opens the Block Editor for the first time will now be greeted with a "Welcome Guide" popup.
 The new Welcome Guide replaces the previous introduction.
-The guide is designed as a short slideshow that provides WordPress newcomers with the most important information in a short form.
-Users who want to delve deeper into the possibilities of the Block Editor will find a link to the detailed Block Editor Tutorial from WordPress at the end of the guide, where all information about the editor is available in detail.
+The guide is designed as a short slideshow that provides WordPress newbies with the most important info in short form.
+Users who want to dive deeper into the possibilities of the Block Editor will find a link to the detailed Block Editor Tutorial of WordPress at the end of the guide, where all information about the editor is available in detail.

 Currently, the Welcome Guide is only available in English.
 However, the German translation should be available in the near future.
-Users who want to go through the guide again can call it up again via the menu "More tools & options".
+By the way, users who want to go through the guide one more time can call it up again via the "More tools & options" menu.

 The new Social Icons Block

-The integration of social icons has so far been one of the weaknesses of WordPress, which is why many users have resorted to special social icons plugins.
+The integration of social icons has been one of the weaknesses of WordPress so far, which is why many users resorted to special social icons plugins.
 This will change with version 5.4.
-For the first time, WordPress now has a well-integrated tool for setting links to social networks quickly and easily on posts and pages.
+For the first time, WordPress now has a well-integrated tool to quickly and easily set links to social networks on posts and pages.

-The new Social Icons Block provides icons in three predefined styles and contains over forty icons for all important social media sites.
-In addition to the heavyweights Facebook, Twitter, Instagram and YouTube, the icons of LinkedIn, Pinterest, Spotify, Vimeo, Skype and Etsy are also included.
-The order of the icons can, of course, be individually adjusted by the user.
+The new Social Icons Block provides the icons in three predefined styles and contains over forty icons for all major social media sites.
+Besides the heavyweights Facebook, Twitter, Instagram and YouTube, the icons of LinkedIn, Pinterest, Spotify, Vimeo, Skype and Etsy are also included, among others.
+The order of the icons can, of course, be customized by the user.

 Buttons play a crucial role on websites as call-to-actions and for navigation.
 Accordingly, the developers of WordPress have dedicated themselves to improving the buttons integration in the current version.
-The previous "Button" block is replaced in WordPress 5.4 by a new block called "Buttons".
+The previous "Button" block is replaced by a new block called "Buttons" in WordPress 5.4.
 As the new name of the block in the plural already indicates, from now on not only one, but several buttons can be integrated into a block.
 For users, this innovation has a high practical added value.
-Until now, they had to take the diversions of inserting separate columns when arranging several buttons next to each other.
-Now several buttons can be arranged in a single column block.
+Until now, when arranging several buttons next to each other, they had to take the detour of inserting separate columns.
+Now, multiple buttons can be arranged in a single column block.

-Buttons can be designed with the new function in two predefined styles, either filled with colour or only with a coloured frame.
-Of course, users are free to design their buttons completely individually with different text and background colours.
-Those who want to bring more colour into play can create very individual buttons using the colour gradients feature.
+Buttons can be designed with the new function in two predefined styles, either color-filled or with a colored frame only.
+Of course, users are free to completely customize their buttons with different text and background colors.
+Those who want to bring more color into play can create very individual buttons via the color gradients feature.

 An innovation with a very high practical benefit for WordPress users is the improvement of the block design in version 5.4.
-The feature of uploading the post image directly into a post via drag & drop has proven to be extremely practical.
-The times when users had to "laboriously" upload and select the image via the media library are now a thing of the past.
+The feature to upload the post image directly into a post via drag & drop proves to be extremely practical.
+The times when users had to upload and select the image "laboriously" via the media library are now a thing of the past.

-In addition, the "Recent Posts" block in the new WordPress version has been spiced up with a few new features.
-In version 5.4, the post image can be displayed as well.
-In addition, the content can be displayed either in full or in the form of a text excerpt.
+In addition, the block "Recent Posts" in the new WordPress version has been spiced up with a few new features.
+Thus, in version 5.4 the post image can be displayed.
+In addition, the content can be displayed either completely or in the form of a text excerpt.

-Perhaps the most important practical improvement to block design concerns text colour.
-In previous WordPress versions, users could only set the colour uniformly for an entire text block.
-For fans of colourful websites or users who liked to highlight individual words or sentences in colour, this was a massive restriction.
-In version 5.4, WordPress users can now enjoy complete colour freedom.
-They can display individual words and sentences as well as entire paragraphs within a text block in different colours.
+Perhaps the most important practical improvement to block styling concerns text color.
+In previous WordPress versions, users could only set the color uniformly for an entire text block.
+For fans of colorful websites or users who liked to color-code individual words or phrases, this was a massive limitation.
+In version 5.4 WordPress users can now enjoy complete color freedom.
+They can display single words and sentences as well as whole paragraphs within a text block in different colors.

 Expansion of the Gutenberg Editor

 The Gutenberg Editor is undoubtedly the future of WordPress.
-In the coming updates, it will successively replace the previous Classic Editor.
-The developers of WordPress already pursued the ambitious goal of enabling the editing of all website components with the Gutenberg Editor in the latest version.
+In the coming updates, it will gradually replace the previous Classic Editor.
+The developers of WordPress already pursued the high goal in the latest version to enable the editing of all website components with the Gutenberg Editor.
 Until now, the scope of the Gutenberg Editor was limited to editing content.
 Menus and widget areas still had to be edited with the Classic Editor.
 In WordPress 5.4, the annoying switching back and forth between the Gutenberg and Classic Editor should be a thing of the past.

 The SiteHealth Widget

 A significant new feature in terms of website performance improvement is the so-called "SiteHealth project".
 As the name suggests, this is a project to improve the "health" of a website.
-In the new version 5.4, WordPress users will find the new "Site Health Status Widget" in their dashboard, which provides information about the performance, security and condition of their website.
-In addition, the widget warns of any problems that could negatively affect the performance of a website.
-It also provides suggestions on how to improve security.
+In the new version 5.4, WordPress users will find the new "Site Health Status Widget" in their dashboard, which provides information about the performance, security and health of their website.
+In addition, the widget warns about any issues that could negatively affect a website's performance.
+It also provides suggestions regarding security improvements.

-Last but not least, the options for data protection have been fundamentally revised and improved in the new WordPress version.
+Last but not least, the options around data protection have been fundamentally revised and improved in the new WordPress version.
 According to the General Data Protection Regulation (GDPR), website operators are obliged to hand over or delete data stored about a user upon request.
 To make this possible, the export functions for personal data have been improved in version 5.4.
-The export data now additionally includes session information as well as location data of users who have entered their location in the community events widget.
-In addition, the data protection tools in the new version can be better accessed via a clearer user interface.
+The export data now additionally includes session information as well as location data of users who have specified their location in the community events widget.
+In addition, the privacy tools in the new version are easier to grasp via a clearer user interface.

-The current version of WordPress contains a number of new features that primarily facilitate practical work in the design of websites.
-Above all, the new functions around block and button design will make work easier for many users in practice.
-The update of the Gutenberg Editor will also encourage some WordPress users to switch from the Classic Editor to the Gutenberg Editor in the future.
-And last but not least, the introduction of the new Site Health Widget will help to make WordPress even faster, more secure and more stable than in the past.
+The current version of WordPress includes a number of new features that primarily facilitate the practical work in the design of websites.
+Especially the new functions around the block and button design will facilitate the work of many users in practice.
+Also the update of the Gutenberg Editor will encourage some WordPress users to switch from the Classic Editor to the Gutenberg Editor in the future.
+And last, but not least, the introduction of the new Site Health widget will help to make WordPress even faster, more secure and more stable than in the past.